rippleitinnz/xrpl-farmer-api/README.md

 ## 👋 Welcome!

 > This is a public API hosted by [rippleitin.nz](https://rippleitin.nz).
 The database for this API is updated frequently with most current list of [XRPL](https://xrpl.org) addresses that have been flagged as farmers.

+## **API Rate Limiting**

 You can make maximum of **100 REQUESTS PER 15 MINUTE WINDOW**.
 If you exceed the request limit, the API will respond with `429 Too many requests, please try again later`.
 If you need to process large set of XRPL addresses we advise you to use the `POST /verify-bulk` endpoint.
 If you need to only verify single XRPL address you can use the `GET /verify` endpoint.

+Each request will return the following headers:

+- `RateLimit-Limit` - This value will always show `100`.
+The value is related to the max number of requests you can make within the 15 minute window.

+- `RateLimit-Remaining` - How many requests remaining until you have hit the rate limit.

+- `RateLimit-Reset` - The number of seconds remaining in the current 15 minute window before the rate limit is reset.

 ## **Base URL:**
 - http://farmerapi.rippleitin.nz:3000